-4.10 The rest of this AGS highlights certain aspects of the council's governance arrangements that arose during 2022/23 and 2023/24 due to the delay in preparing this AGS.
+5.10 The rest of this AGS highlights certain aspects of the council's governance arrangements that have seen significant developments in 2023/24.

-5. Review of Corporate Governance
+6. Review of Corporate Governance

-5.1 In July 2023 the Council commissioned the Centre for Governance and Scrutiny (CfGS) to carry out an independent review of governance.
+In July 2023 the Council commissioned the Centre for Governance and Scrutiny (CfGS) to carry out an independent review of governance.
 The review was commissioned following a request from the Department of Levelling Up, Housing and Communities (DLUHC) Minister Lee Rowley MP.
 The Council was asked to consider an independent review to provide assurance that action was being taken to remedy the governance issues identified in reports from the DfE SEND Commissioner, Housing Ombudsman, and various Local Government & Social Care Ombudsman Public Interest Reports.
 The purpose of the review was to assess key governance issues identified in those various external reviews and judgements, the Council's response to them, and to recommend actions to further improve governance at the Council.
 The scope of the review was agreed with DLUHC Local Stewardship Team officials, and was based on the themes of: